emotion-analysis-project/SemEval2025-Task11/README.md

 ## Track A: Multi-label Emotion Detection
 Given a set of labeled training data in a target language, predict one or more emotions that the speaker is likely feeling in the text from the following emotion classes and neutral: Joy, Sadness, Fear, Anger, Surprise, Disgust, or Neutral.

-## Track B: Emotion Intensity (ordinal)
+## Track B: Emotion Intensity
-Given a set of labeled training data in a target language annotated with emotion, classify the text into one of four ordinal classes of intensity that best represents the emotional state of the writer:
+Given a labeled training set in a target language, classify the emotion intensity of the annotated text into one of the four (ordinal) classes that represents the perceived emotional state of the writer best.
+The classes are:

-(1) No emotion, (2),  A low amount of emotion (3) A moderate amount of emotion (4) A high amount of emotion
+(0) for no emotion, (1) for a low amount of emotion, (2) for a moderate amount of emotion, and (3) represents a high amount of emotion.

 ## Track C: Cross-lingual Emotion Detection
-Given training and validation data in English, predict the emotion of a new text instance in a different target language from the set of six emotion classes: Joy, Sadness, Fear, Anger, Surprise, Disgust, or classified as Neutral.
+Given training and validation sets in English, predict the perceived emotion of a new text instance in a different target language given the set of the six emotion classes: Joy, Sadness, Fear, Anger, Surprise, Disgust, or classified as Neutral.

 # Data